-These are alarming statistics during a time when value-based payment models are replacing fee-for-service reimbursement and costs are being scrutinized more than ever.
-Financial performance is largely dependent upon the measurement of quality and patient experience through key metrics such as readmissions rates and The Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) surveys.
-Many believe that mandated use of the CG CAHPS (Clinician and Group Consumer Assessment of Healthcare Providers and Systems) survey in outpatient care settings is forthcoming.
-Similar to HCAHPS, CG CAHPS includes questions regarding communication and service related behaviors.
+These are alarming statistics during a time when value-based care models are prevalent and being scrutinized more than ever.
+Financial performance is largely dependent upon the measurement of quality and patient encounters through key metrics such as readmissions rates and data from patient experience surveys.
+Mandated use of the CG CAHPS (Clinician and Group Consumer Assessment of Healthcare Providers and Systems) survey for practices participating in Primary Care First, Accountable Care Organizations, and other government-sponsored reimbursement programs continues to fuel these measurements.
+CG CAHPS includes questions regarding communication and service-related behaviors.
 Both patient surveys are designed to capture information related to care from a patient’s perspective.
-Higher scores on questions such as “nurses listening” and “doctors explaining information” were found to be linked to a decreased risk of readmission.
+Higher scores on questions such as “nurses listening” and “doctors explaining information” were found to be linked to a decreased risk of readmission (3).

 Better Communication = Better Outcomes

-Research has demonstrated that there is a strongly correlated relationship between good communication and higher patient satisfaction.
-According to Becker’s Hospital Review, more than a quarter of hospital readmissions could be avoided with better communication among healthcare teams and between providers and patients.
+Recent research has demonstrated that there is a strongly correlated relationship between good communication and higher patient satisfaction (4).
+Not only does this connection increase trust and improve treatment adherence, it suggests that more than a quarter of readmissions could be avoided with better communication among healthcare teams and between providers and patients.
 By making efforts to improve communication, organizations can expect to increase patient satisfaction, improve outcomes, and reduce readmissions rates.

-Technology has many benefits that providers and organizations can use to improve communication and engage patients in their health.
+Healthcare technology and telemedicine present many benefits that providers and organizations can use to improve communication and engage patients in their care.
 It can be used to help patients understand their medical conditions, surgical procedures, and recovery.
-It can assist with coordination of care, help with managing chronic disease, and improve the overall quality of care.
+Regular communication can assist with the coordination of care, help with managing chronic disease, and improve the overall quality of care.
 Involving patients in their care encourages the patient to take ownership of their health which results in improved outcomes.